scrabbletank/farhome-rules/farhome-2/rules-notes.md

 - [ ] [ ][ ] *Cunning Action*: Essentially dex maneuvers, repeatable up to 3 times.
   - [ ] You may shift 1 tile after taking a Cunning Action without provoking opportunity attacks.
 - [ ] *Dodge*: Gives +1 to Armor if dex is higher than armor.
 Reaction when attacked, you may use Dex roll in place of Armor (gaining any magical effects of armor)
+  - [ ] You may shift 1 tile when taking the Dodge action, ignoring opportunity attacks.
 - [ ] *Pick Lock*: Attempt to break into a place or object.
 Critical success gives best case scenario, success gives conditional benefit, failure gives you requirements needed to turn this into success, crit fail adds 'consequence'
 - [ ] *Steal*: Attempt to take a visibly displayed item from a non-hostile creature.
 Critical success gives best case scenario, success gives conditional benefit, failure gives you requirements needed to turn this into success, crit fail adds 'consequence'
   - [ ] *Grab*: Encounter Power, when critically hitting an adjacent creature you can take 1 visible, non-held item.
   - [ ] *Disarm*: Encounter Power, when critically hitting an adjacent creature you force them to drop a held item to an adjacent tile of their choosing.
 - [ ] *Acrobatics*: Perform an acrobatic feat, such as swinging on a chandelier, walking on a tight rope, or dodging a trap.
 Critical success gives best case scenario, success gives conditional benefit, failure gives you requirements needed to turn this into success, crit fail adds 'consequence'.
   - [ ] *Climb*: You can climb rough walls, such as cave walls or rough brickwork, with ease.
-You have no disadvantages to rolls for climbing.
+You have no disadvantages to rolls when climbing.

 ### Stamina
 - *Fortitude*: innate, reaction.
 Can be used to resist the physical effects of something, such as being pushed, resisting poison, enduring heat/cold.
 Success means it has no effect on you.